 Span of influence is the aspect of job design that an employee can affect when determining where they collect data, ask for new information and attempt to influence the work of others.
 Executives have a variety of considerations with regards to the span of influence.
 If the desired result is to widen the span of influence for each role, then the job needs to be designed to allow for work across functional teams or the role could report to two different bosses.
 An executive can also change the level or difficulty of the goals that are set for the role.
 When the goals are set higher, the employee will begin trying to influence additional aspects of the business that could assist in helping to reach that goal.

 The span of influence and the amount of responsibility over an employee’s work, are complimenting job design aspects.
 Employees who have increased levels of responsibility over their work must also have an increased span of influence.
 When both of these levels are met by the employee, productivity will increase and be sustained.

 The five principles of job design; span of control, accountability, responsibility, autonomy and influence are required for executives to design effective jobs.
 What other considerations do you make when designing effective jobs?

-Human Edge Global is a quality-first, relationship centered retained search firm with locations across Canada.
-We help clients recruit the very best candidates for their executive, professional and technical teams.
+Human Edge Global is a quality-first, relationship-centered retained search firm with locations across Canada.
+We help clients recruit the very best candidates for their leadership executive search, professional and technical teams.
 To find out more about how we can help you compete for and attract the best talent in your industry, please contact us.